Resources

 How do you determine goals for my child?

-Goals are determined by the initial assessment performed by the BCBA who creates an Individual Treatment Plan for every client.
-Parent interviews, biopsychosocial documents, and reinforcer profiles are also completed by caregivers to understand their goals and history of services, education, medical, and other needs of the client.
+The BCBA determines goals through an initial assessment, which creates an Individual Treatment Plan for each client.
+Caregivers also complete parent interviews, biopsychosocial documents, and reinforcer profiles to understand their goals and history of services, education, medical, and other client needs.
 Do you consider input from parents?
 We see parents and caregivers as the “expert” of their child.
-We insist on ongoing feedback, participation, and communication with families.
-Circle City ABA creates a team for the child with our staff (BCBA, OT, SLP, RBT,) along with the family, educators, medical professionals and any other service provider to provide excellence in a comprehensive treatment package and to facilitate appropriate transition planning.
+Therefore, we insist on ongoing feedback, participation, and family communication.
+Circle City ABA creates a team for the child with our staff (BCBA, OT, SLP, RBT), family, educators, medical professionals, and any other service provider to provide excellence in a comprehensive treatment package to facilitate appropriate transition planning.

 How often do you re-evaluate goals?

-Most assessments are performed every six months; however, the BCBAs are continuously updating treatment plans, providing Behavior Consultation, and constant evaluation of needs and goals.
+Although assessments are typically conducted every six months, BCBAs continually update treatment plans, provide Behavior Consultation, and regularly assess needs and goals.

 How is progress evaluated?

-Formalized and standardized assessments are initially used to gain a baseline of strengths and deficits and then used for ongoing evaluation to develop the next set of goals.
-The Indiana ABA Therapy assessments selected are based on age and skill level for every client.
+Formalized and standardized assessments are initially used to gain a baseline of strengths and deficits and then for ongoing evaluation to develop the next set of goals.
+We select ABA Therapy assessments based on each client’s age and skill level.

 How many hours per week can you provide?

-We provide part-time and full-time services for ABA therapy, along with Behavior Consultation, OT, and Speech (when position is filled).
-Not every child we assess will require full-time.
-The BCBAs will determine the amount of treatment medically necessary for the individual’s best outcomes and progress.
+We provide part-time and full-time services for ABA therapy, Behavior Consultation, OT, and Speech (when a position is filled).
+Only some children we assess will require full-time.
+The BCBAs will determine the medically necessary treatment for the individual’s best outcomes and progress.

 How often do parents receive training?

 Parents will schedule parent meetings every 4-6 weeks in the center to meet with their assigned Board Certified Behavior Analyst (BCBA).
-It is critical that each child’s team meet to review progress and ongoing needs across Indiana ABA Therapy environments.
-This is a great time to collaborate, plan, and connect as your child’s biggest cheerleaders.
-At Circle City ABA, we insist on parent/guardian participation, as this is the best way to generalize progress from the center to home, school and in the community.
+Reviewing progress and ongoing needs across ABA Therapy environments is critical.
+Therefore, this is a great time to collaborate, plan, and connect as your child’s biggest cheerleaders.
+At Circle City ABA, we insist on parent/guardian participation, as this is the best way to generalize progress from the center to home, school, and community.

-Can you provide services outside of the Indiana ABA Therapy center?
+Can you provide services outside of the ABA Therapy center?

-Board Certified Behavior Analysts (BCBAs) will recommend the best environment for your child to receive Indiana ABA Therapy services.
-For some, it is our amazing state of the art autism center.
-For other children, a combination of school/center, home/center, or other service options dependent upon individual needs and funding source requirements and limitations.
+Board Certified Behavior Analysts (BCBAs) will recommend the best environment for your child to receive ABA Therapy services.
+For some, it is our excellent state-of-the-art autism center.
+For other children, a combination of school/center, home/center, or other service options depends on individual needs, funding source requirements, and limitations.

 At-Home Activities & Resources